Home Sale Law in California

 One good way to help a real estate sale or purchase go smoothly is to hire a real estate broker.
 These professionals can help you find the right house within your budget, or help you find suitable buyers for a house you're selling.

 Some Glendale, California real estate brokers charge a flat fee, but most take a relatively small percentage of the sale price of a house they help a client sell.

 First if all, if the buyer asks any question about the condition of the real estate, the seller is absolutely required to answer it truthfully.
 If the seller provides any false information about the condition of the property, and the buyer buys it and later finds out, they can sue the seller for any harm caused, and the diminution in the house's value.

 There are some defects which should be disclosed whether asked or not.
 Any defect which the seller is aware of, and the buyer can't be reasonably expected to discover before buying the house, must be disclosed.

 Buyers, however, also have duties in this area.
 A buyer will not be rewarded for failing to exercise due diligence.

 Generally, buyers have a duty to conduct a reasonable inspection of the property before buying it.
 Therefore, buyers usually can't recover for defects that could have been discovered via reasonable inspection, unless the seller actively conceals them.

-Can a Glendale, California Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Glendale, California Real Estate Attorney help?

 As you can imagine, there are many more legal and financial issues that can affect the outcome of a real estate transaction.
 However, buying a house is also a very exciting time for most people.
 A good Glendale, California real estate attorney can help you focus on the positive aspects, and avoid dealing with the most difficult and tedious (but nonetheless necessary) aspects.